Lena Anderson: Awards

 In 1984, Anderson won the Elsa Beskow-plaketten.
 She received the Rabén & Sjögren's illustrator scholarship in 1984.
 In 1988, Anderson won the Astrid Lindgren Prize along with Christina Björk.
 Also in 1988, Linnea in Monet's Garden received the Deutscher Jugendliteraturpreis (German Children's Literature Award) in the children's book category.

+Anderson was awarded the Illis quorum medal by the Government of Sweden on 13 July 2023.